Dafapi/zpanelx/README.md

 2. Go to `zpanel.localhost/etc/apps/webmail/installer/` and install WebMail module

+3. Add file located in zpanel `bin/daemon.php` to run every few minutes (It is responsible for applying changes).
+Runing `bin/daemon.bat` (as Administrator) is alternative way

 ## Planned changes and new features

 -   support for new Filezilla Server